MicrosoftDocs/learn/learn-pr/azure-devops/create-release-pipeline/includes/4-set-up-environment.md

 ### Open the project in the file explorer

-I.n Visual Studio Code, your terminal window points to the root directory of the *Space Game* web project.
+In Visual Studio Code, your terminal window points to the root directory of the *Space Game* web project.
 To view its structure and work with files, open the project from the file explorer.

 1. The easiest way to open the project is to reopen Visual Studio Code in the current directory.
 To do so, run the following command from the integrated terminal: